-A program in Computer Science has been set up as a new administrative unit at the University.
+The program in Computer Science is a new administrative unit at the University.
 A student interested in majoring in computer science will have a faculty member from the Computer Science Program assigned as advisor.
-Course requirements for a computer science major will be essentially the same as those for a mathematics major during the freshman year.
-Accordingly, a prospective computer science major should enroll in those courses that are indicated to be appropriate for a mathematics major.
+The program offers the B.S. and M.S. degrees in Computer Science.